-Background: Section 395.1041, F.S. requires all hospitals offering emergency services to provide care to every person seeking emergency care.
+Background: The Governor of the State of Florida has declared a state health crisis due to opioid abuse.
+Section 395.1041, F.S. requires all hospitals offering emergency services to provide care to every person seeking emergency care.
 Hospitals cannot refuse to accept a person with an emergency medical condition if the service is within that hospital's capability and capacity.
 Persons requiring care beyond the hospital's capability or capacity must be transferred to another facility that can provide the needed services.